Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 They’re also fairly big, ranging from .5 – 2 inches (12-50mm) long.

-Sometimes they’re mistaken for tarantulas but can be recognized by their distinctive markings on the back half (as well as lots more legs than tarantulas have!).
+Sometimes, they’re mistaken for tarantulas but can be recognized by their distinctive markings on the back half (and many more legs than tarantulas have!).

 There are four eyes in total: two big ones pointing forward and two smaller ones on either side pointing downwards.

-The Habronattus Hexadecimipes, also known as the Sixteen-spotted Orb Weaver, are black spiders with white spots on their abdomens.
+The Habronattus Hexadecimipes, or the Sixteen-spotted Orb Weaver, are black spiders with white spots on their abdomens.
 Like other orb weavers, they build webs to catch prey.

 They often nest near water sources such as rivers and creeks, where the bugs can easily come onto their webs.

-They hang upside down under these webs so that when an insect lands, it will have its head facing down below them.
+They hang upside down under these webs so that when an insect lands, its head will be facing down below them.

 They then use their front legs to grab the bug and wrap it up with the web before eating it.

-The first part of this sentence is redundant because, Like other orb weavers, imply that they are like other orb weavers while they build webs is implied by building webs.
+The first part of this sentence is redundant because, Like other orb weavers, implies that they are like other orb weavers while they build webs is implied by building webs.

 16. Barn Funnel Weaver